2024 Election Schedule

 Voter Registration Guide

 To avoid long lines or possible lack of required registration documentation by those who have not previously registered and are registering at the polling locations on Election Day, eligible voters are encouraged to register to vote prior to an Election.
-Voters already registered in the City of Franklin are also encouraged to contact the City Clerk’s office if your name has changed or you have moved within Franklin since you last voted in Franklin.
-Check your current registration information by contacting the Franklin City Clerk’s office or access the information directly here.
+Voters already registered in the City of Franklin are also encouraged to contact the City Clerk’s Office if your name has changed or you have moved within Franklin since you last voted in Franklin.
+Check your current registration information by contacting the Franklin City Clerk’s Office or access the information directly at MyVoteWisconsin.
 Residents that are not registered to vote in the City of Franklin can register online at MyVoteWisconsin or fill out the Voter Registration Application and instructions, which includes a section for changing information such as your name or address, and return it to the City Clerk's office.
-No voter registration can occur on Saturday, Sunday, or Monday before an Election; however, qualified voters can still register on Election Day at their correct polling location.
-Valid proof of residency is required, and the requirement for residing in a municipality prior to an Election is now 10 consecutive days.
+Qualified voters can register on Election Day at their correct polling location.
+Valid proof of residency is required, and the requirement for residing in a municipality prior to an Election is 28 consecutive days.
 Please refer to the Voter Registration Guide for complete details.

 Application for Absentee Ballot or request an Absentee Ballot through MyVote Wisconsin

-Following submittal to the Clerk's office of a completed Application for an Absentee Ballot or request an Absentee Ballot through My Vote Wisconsin, registered voters can receive a ballot in the mail or can vote in person at the City Clerk's office.
-NOTE: A valid photo ID must be provided when voting by absentee ballot unless you are a type of voter that is either exempt by statute or may have an alternative process to verify your identity.
+Following submittal to the Clerk's Office of a completed Application for an Absentee Ballot or request an Absentee Ballot through My Vote Wisconsin, registered voters can receive a ballot in the mail or can vote in person at the City Clerk's Office.
+NOTE: Regular voters must provide a valid photo ID along with their request if one is not on file with your voter registration.